yeshua453/website/docs/controls/circleavatar.md

 ## Properties

-### `background_image_url`
+### `background_image_src`

-The background image of the circle.
+The source (local asset file or URL) of the background image in the circle.
 Changing the background image will cause the avatar to animate to the new image.
+Typically used as a fallback image for `foreground_image_src`.
+If the CircleAvatar is to have the user's initials, use `content` instead.

+### ~~`background_image_url`~~

+The source (local asset file or URL) of the background image in the circle.
+Changing the background image will cause the avatar to animate to the new image.
 Typically used as a fallback image for `foreground_image_url`.
 If the CircleAvatar is to have the user's initials, use `content` instead.

+*Deprecated (renamed) since version 0.22.0 and will be removed in version 1.0.
+Use `background_image_src` instead.*

 ### `bgcolor`